DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-actions.md

 ## Passing Action parameters

-Action can consume a payload that will be passed to the underlying function.
+Action accepts a payload that is passed to the underlying function.

 .embedded-demo({ "path": "core-action/parameterized-action", "defaultTab": "source" })